NinoGG1/NinoGG1/README.md

 <br/>
 I find joy in coding, where precision meets creativity—like crafting architecture.</p>_

-> A construction engineer who transitioned into a developer.
-> Passionate about building and understanding deep mechanisms.
-> I find joy in coding, where precision meets creativity—like crafting architecture.

 ___

 📍 Finistère in France, best region, best landscapes